 As always, all of these free Forex and cryptocurrency setups are based on price action, price structure and may result in trading opportunities.

-These setups use technical analysis to determine if a chart is setup for a potential trade.
+These setups use technical analysis to determine if a chart is set up for a potential trade.

-As the Forex charts are set up when the market is closed on the weekend, price may evolve differently than anticipated.
+As the Forex charts are set up when the market is closed on the weekend, the price may evolve differently than anticipated.

-The beauty of price action Forex trading/cryptocurrency trading like this is you are not waiting for a lagging technical indicator to flash an entry signals.
+The beauty of price action Forex trading/cryptocurrency trading like this is you are not waiting for a lagging technical indicator to flash an entry signal.
 You can see, in advance, the setup that we are looking to take advantage of.